GalSim-developers/GalSim/README.md

 * PSFs from stochastic atmosphere models.  (cf. devel/modules/atmos_factfinding.pdf)

 * Simulating simple detector defects or image artifacts.

 * Support for flexion.  (cf. Issue #361)

-* Support for chromatic effects.  (cf. Issue #467)

 There are many others as well.
 Please see

     https://github.com/GalSim-developers/GalSim/issues

 for a list of the current open issues.
 And feel free to add an issue if there is something useful that you think should be possible, but is not currently implemented.